-With over 250 million active users, Pinterest can be a marketing powerhouse for your humble online store – wondering why?
+With over 450 million active users, Pinterest can be a marketing powerhouse for your humble online store – wondering why?
 Pinterest users are known for proactively searching for things rather than just scrolling.
+You can drive Pinterest leads to your online store.

-Because of this, many are buying products they find on Pinterest more organically & at a higher rate than any other social platform.
+Because of this, many are buying products they find on Pinterest more organically and at a higher rate than any other social platform.

 If you’re looking to revitalize your marketing strategy & compete in your niche, it’s time you introduce Pinterest to your ad strategies.

-Here’s a step by step guide on how to use Pinterest to lead traffic to your online store – enjoy!
+Here’s a step-by-step guide on how to use Pinterest to lead traffic to your online store:

-By marketing your products via pins, you can expose them to a whole new world of interested consumers looking for the next new thing – thus generating tons of responses and leads for your business in a jiffy & that too sans any hassle nor cost.
+By marketing your products via pins, you can expose them to a whole new world of interested consumers looking for the next new thing.
+Therefore, generating tons of responses and leads for your business is a jiffy, and with no hassle or cost.

 Still not convinced, look at these statistics:

 Impressive, right?
-If used properly, Pinterest can revolutionize your marketing, especially if you target millennials & women as they make 80% of its user base.
+If used properly, Pinterest can revolutionize your marketing, especially if you target millennials and women as they make up 76% of its user base.

-Generating Business Leads Through Pinterest – A complete Step-by-Step Guide
+Drive Leads From Pinterest – A Complete Step-by-Step Guide

 Convinced by the Pinterest marketing strategy?